matpx/elite/doc/usage.md

 ## Project Module
-The project module is an optional module which is loaded from the current project's directory when lite is started.
+The project module is an optional `.lite_project.lua` file in the project's directory.
 Project modules can be useful for things like adding custom commands for project-specific build systems, or loading project-specific plugins.

-The project module is loaded by lite when the application starts, after both the plugins and user module have been loaded.

-The project module can be edited by running the `core:open-project-module` command — if the module does not exist for the current project when the command is run it will be created.
+By default, the project module is not automatically loaded.
+If an untrusted project module is found, lite will log a notice.
+To load it, either run the `core:load-project-module` command or enable `config.auto_load_project_module` in your user module.

 ## Commands